Call for Submissions

 If you have any questions about how to submit your work for Scholars' Day, please contact Dr. Aaron Baggett at (254) 295-4553.

-The application will be forwarded to at least two faculty members for blind review (reviewers will not know the principal author or faculty sponsor of the project).
-Only the principal author will receive comments with the notification of acceptance no later than Monday, March 12, 2018.
-The principal author will be responsible to notify co-authors and their faculty sponsor of submission acceptance.
+Your application will be blind-reviewed by two faculty members for acceptance (reviewers will not know the principal author or faculty sponsor of the project).
+Only the principal author will receive comments with the notification of acceptance or revisions-required no later than Tuesday, November 05, 2019.
+The principal author will be responsible to notify co-authors and their faculty sponsor of submission acceptance or revisions.

 Each Scholars’ Day submission will be eligible to win one of the three awards for best projects.
 First prize is $300, second prize is $150, and third prize is $75.
 Awards will be given at a reception following Scholars' day.